How we Edit Your Wedding Photos

 This can include brightening parts of an image, darkening parts of it, removing some elements like exit signs, or background distractions, and in some examples, opening or closing subject’s eyes or swapping heads.

-This process is very meticulous and will be done to a selection of images that we recommend to use in your album.
-We also can do this process to photographs that a client chooses for their album or prints in addition to our recommendations if the client requests.
+This process is very meticulous and will be done to a selection of images that you decide to use in your album.
+We also can do this process to digital images if a client opts for that service.

 We have always believed that the creative process needs to be segmented by specialty, which is the single reason why we can get them done quickly, and correctly.

 In movies, cameramen are not the people that are editing the film, and the people editing the film are not the same team that is doing the special effects.
-Our graphic design team are essentially our special effects team and specialize in creating this type of image.
+Our graphic design team is essentially our special effects team and specializes in creating this type of image.

 The first step in a Signature Edit is art direction.
 Candidates are approved by Michael and given markups with instructions on the edits to make.